sakamies/tabs-customelement/README.md

 ### Disabled tabs

 You can disable tabs the standard way of setting the `disabled` attribute.
 You should avoid this though, since disabled buttons will not be communicated to screen readers in any way.
-Users with normal sight might now there's a disabled tab there, but screen reader users probably won't.
+Users with normal sight might know there's a disabled tab there, but screen reader users probably won't.

 ```html
 <tabs->